Namibia self drive holiday, big cat conservation

 Description of Namibia self drive holiday, big cat conservation

 We always offer small, locally owned luxury lodges for road trips around Namibia, with a focus on Namibian culture and cuisine.
-From our years of experience, we recommend that the best time to go to Namibia is during the dry season, March-Sept, as this is not only when temperatures are manageable but also when you will get the best wildlife viewing.
+From our years of experience, we recommend that the best time to go to Namibia is during the dry season, June-October, as this is not only when temperatures are manageable but also when you will get the best wildlife viewing.
 During these months temperatures range from 20 °C-25 °C, although they do dip at night time.
-The temperatures start to soar as high as 40 °C during the rainy season which, in Namibia, is between Jan-March.
+The temperatures start to soar as high as 40 °C during the rainy season which, in Namibia, is between Dec-March.

 11 Reviews of Namibia self drive holiday, big cat conservation

 Reviewed on 26 Apr 2022 by Michael MooreFabulous...Driving the dunes in Sandwich Harbor.
 Other highlights include Sossusvlei, Etosha, and Okonjima.
 Best lodges were Oberland, Kulala, and Mushara.
 Read full review